Feyerabend/ABC80/README.md

 vertical strata.
-The highly incompatible plethora of machines in spirit of the 70s, was replaced by a single item hardware during the 80s where new competition was in speed, speed, and more speed, but also internal memory expansion, external storage and programs that copied and cloned each others ideas.
+The highly incompatible plethora of machines in spirit of the 70s, was replaced by a single item hardware during the 80s where new competition was in speed, speed, and more speed, but also internal memory expansion, external storage and programs that copied and cloned each other's ideas.

 Data, though, was still hard to convert between programs.
 There were new flaws such as incompatibility between programs and data, sometimes intentionally to keep customers